JDubbTX/node-red-http-odbc/README.md

 ### About

 This project offers a way to create REST APIs for retrieving infomation from IBM i tables.

-This repository is for demonstration purposes only.
+ **WARNING!** This repository is for demonstration purposes only.
+The example javascript function contained in the flow is likely susceptable to SQL injection.
+The use case is solid, just don't use a function to convert parameter names into SQL.

 ### Software Requirements
 * [Node-RED](https://nodered.org/docs/getting-started/local) (on your local PC or on IBM i)